der-ranjit/ranztown-dev/README.md

 The resource is templated in `src/fivem-resource-scripts/fxmanifest.lua`.
 It is configured via `config/fivem-resource.json`.
 By default all files that contain `server` or `client` in the `/src/fivem-resource-scripts` directory will be appended to the resource's `client_scripts` or `server_scripts` array accordingly.

-All necessary files of the NUI, the fivem client/server scripts and an auto-created fxmanifest.lua will be copied to the specified output dir configured in `config/fivem-resource.json` each time a file has changed.
+All necessary files of the NUI, the fivem client/server scripts and an auto-created fxmanifest.lua will be copied to the specified output dir configured in `config/fivem-resource.json` each time a file has changed (almost; .lua file changes are not watched but can be triggered by any change to other watched files)

 To start developing, just run `npm run fivem:watch` (for fivem client/server scripts) and `npm run nui:watch` (for the Angular NUI application).